 Being a partnership game and based on concealed information, bridge is a fragile game.
 Unless it is played by integrity, the game won’t be fair.
 History has shown that quite a few players, unfortunately, have been willing to break and/or bend the rules in order to gain an edge.

 When bridge moved from physical tables to virtual tables in March 2020 (due to the Covid-19 pandemic), it soon became clear that cheating had a sad impact on the online game.
 With the bridge organizations putting themselves on the sidelines, it was up to the tournament organizers and players to solve the rampant cheating problem.

 Boye Brogeland, who was instrumental in exposing the 2015 Bridge cheating scandal, became involved with combatting online bridge cheating in June 2020.
 He became part of the Credentials Advisory Team (CAT), which recommended who could play in ALT and OCBL events.
 As in 2015, Brogeland had great help from Thomas Charlsen in analysing bridge hands of suspected players.

-World Bridge Tour (WBT) consists of online top level team tournaments organised by OCBL, E-Open and World Bridge Holding (WBH).
+World Bridge Tour (WBT) 2023 consists of top - level team tournaments organised World Bridge Holding (WBH).

 Fair Play Committee

 Fiona Brown (England)

 David Burn (England)

 Allan Graves (USA)